• Skip to primary navigation

 Is this an authentic Thai meatball recipe?

-Authentic Thai meatballs are called look chin moo and are made with pork and some of the spices that are in this recipe.
+Authentic Thai meatballs, called look chin moo, are made with pork and some of the spices in this recipe.
 For an authentic recipe, try this one by Thai Cookbook TV.

 Our recipe is influenced by all the wonderful Thai flavors that we love, such as ginger, fish sauce, and Thai curry paste.
 It’s not authentic, but it makes a delicious dinner!